-I’ve been working on my brand for a few months and I’ve been busy perfecting my store to make it ready for first-time customers.
-What’s the best way to set up my store for the perfect first impression?
-I want to entice as many new buyers to try my products because I know that’s the key first step in having them coming back!
+I’ve been working on my brand for a few months, and I’ve been busy perfecting my store to make it ready for first-time customers.
+What is the best way to set up my store for the perfect first impression?
+I want to entice as many new buyers to try my products because I know that’s the key first step in having them return!

 If you’ve recently launched a new business and have already started talking with your customers, you know how important it is to merchandise and present your store the right way.

 There was an episode in The Office where Dunder Mifflin hosted a public garage sale.
 In that garage sale, Dwight, beet farmer and office tryhard, was extremely focused on the way he set up his table.
-He made sure that the fuller, better looking beets stayed at the front of the table, while the ones that weren’t as lush were placed toward the back.
+He ensured that the fuller, better-looking beets stayed at the front of the table while the ones that weren’t as lush were placed toward the back.

 Similarly, in ecommerce, while you want to beautifully present your site and its product offerings, ensuring you put the right products on different pages of the website, you also want to focus on one more thing: your new customer acquisition offer.

-The new customer acquisition offer is typically pushed out in the form of a bundle or a grouping of products.
+The new customer acquisition offer is typically pushed out as a bundle or a grouping of products.
 You want it to be the best possible introduction to your brand.
 Think of it similar to when you go to a restaurant for the first time, and the waiter recommends what you might enjoy best—they’re creating a curated experience that increases the probability that you’ll like the product they bring you.

 With your new customer acquisition offer/bundle, you want to ensure it checks a few boxes: